By Stratis Georgiou – a Concerned Orthodox Christian

 My spiritual father recently made a point to me, which I believe we must remember, but, not in the same way our as Protestants friends do (i.e. to the exclusion of the Mother of God, Icons, Holy Tradition, the Sacraments):

-Our loyalty should be to Christ and our focus should be on emulating Him all aspects, including forgiveness and mercy.
+Our loyalty should be to Christ and our focus should be on emulating Him in all aspects of our lives, including forgiveness and mercy.

-Obviously, this is the quintessential issue for each of us as we travail along our salvific path; and just as obviously, this is easier said than done.
-Regardless, I believe this should be our goal.
+Obviously, this is the quintessential issue for each of us as we travel along our salvific path; and just as obviously, this is easier said than done.
+Regardless, I believe this simple rule should be our central goal.

 But, this begs the following question: When is enough… enough?